ReactiveBayes/ReactiveMP.jl/docs/src/getting-started.md

 plot(p1, p2, layout = @layout([ a; b ]))
 ```

 In our dataset we used 10 coin flips to estimate the bias of a coin.
-It resulted in a vague posterior distribution, however `ReactiveMP.jl` scales very well for large models and factor graphs.
+It resulted in a vague posterior distribution, however `ReactiveMP` scales very well for large models and factor graphs.
 We may use more coin flips in our dataset for better posterior distribution estimates:

 ```@example coin
 dataset_100   = float.(rand(rng, Bernoulli(p), 100))